Knoblauchpilze/bsgalone/README.md

 ### bsgalone

+This folder contains the necessary code to define a client, server and core library to play `bsgalone`.
+As it's segregated in its own folder, this project could potentially host multiple games and become a monorepo.

 ### core

 The [core](src/bsgalone/core) folder contains the core game library defining the Entity Component System and the interaction with the database.
 This is used both in the server and the client application.